IAmNini/project-2/README.md

  ```

-This time the state will contain more than one property, this is due to the API structure as in order to get the additional information we had to map trough some arrays that where contained inside objects.
+This time, the state will contain more than one property; this is due to the API structure, as in order to get the additional information, we had to map through some arrays that were contained inside objects.

 ```js